 If anyone ever wonders why you’re going green, just point them to The World Counts website so they can see for themselves how fast the pollution and relentless exploitation of natural resources is killing the planet.
 The Earth is well on the road of total depletion and it already cannot support the population of nearly 7.6 billion.
 Going green today is the least you can do to help preserve our home, and doing this in every aspect of your life won’t be easy.
 This guide to green cooking will help you learn how to not only make your meals eco-friendly, but also reduce the amount of waste and cut down the carbon footprint of the household.

-Making your kitchen eco-friendly will require some updates of equipment, especially water fixtures.
+Making your kitchen, outdoor or indoor, eco-friendly will require some updates of equipment, especially water fixtures.
 You will also need to embrace new cooking methods and learn quite a few new recipes.
 If possible, you should have a garden of your own as well.
 At the least, consider using a DIY hydroponics kit that will enable you to grow a few organic vegetables or herbs even in a small home.

 However, all those efforts will be definitely worth it as this will not only reduce your energy and water bills over time.
 Green cooking is also much healthier for you and helps with weight management.